svasandani/get-risky/README.md

 Then, copy the executable to the deploy server.

 ### Contributing
 Find an issue and submit a PR!
 Or make an issue and then submit a PR.
-Either works.
+Either works, just check [our Contributing doc](CONTRIBUTING.md) for more guidelines.

 ### Issues
 Report issues in Github's issue tracker with the tag #backend.